You won’t be tapping in the dark like so many other beginner builders and your first coil will be right as rain and ready to fire.

 At one point or another, a serious vaper will try a hand at building their own coils – out of economic reasons, engineering prowess, or just pure fun.
+Coil building falls mostly within the purview of e-liquid vaporizers, as dry herb vaporizers and dab wax pens use a different form of heating element and do not get typically built or rebuilt by their users.
+It is not unheard of, however, for people to create or build and rebuild their own wax atomizers for many of the same reasons we’ve just listed.
 When that time comes for you, all you’ll need to do is pull up this post (because you’ve bookmarked it, right?) and you will have everything you need to start in one place: types of vape wires, countless coil builds, how to make your first vape coils, how to wick a coil, and so on.
 You won’t be tapping in the dark like so many other beginner builders and your first coil will be right as rain and ready to fire.

 Ready to build right now?